TiwariAbhishek23/GitSpotLight/README.md

 ## Features

-- Get GitHub statistics for a user based on their GitHub username.
+- Get GitHub statistics for a user based on their GitHub userName.
-- Compare the GitHub statistics of two users based on their GitHub username.
+- Compare the GitHub statistics of two users based on their GitHub userName.
 - View user details such as their name, email, blog, and profile picture.
 - View user activity such as their most recent commits and pull requests.
 - Option to view user's GitHub contributions chart.